joakimsahlstrom/twyn/README.md

 Twyn.configurer().withClassGeneration().withObjectMapper(myObjectMapper).configure();
 // Caching can be used if values will be retrieved several times Twyn.configurer().withClassGeneration().withFullCaching().configure();
+// It is possible to precompile classes to avoid temporary runtime slowdowns Twyn.configurer().withClassGeneration().withPrecompiledClasses(myClasses).configure();
 ```

 ###Twyn can process collections in parallel